IkigaiLabsETH/ikigAI/README.md

 ## In the era of permissionless systems, individuals can now exercise self-sovereignty over their data, empowering them with control and ownership.

 Between 2015 and 2017, pioneering endeavors surfaced, marking digital art and media on the Ethereum and Bitcoin blockchains.
 Come 2018, the ERC-721 token standard was set in stone, paving the way for a revolutionary web3-oriented creative economy centralized on the production and gathering of NFTs.
-This sparked a wave of innovation, birthing hundreds of marketplaces, mobilizing thousands of creators and aficionados, and ushering in millions of NFTs in the subsequent half-decade.
+This sparked a wave of innovation, birthing hundreds of marketplaces, mobilizing thousands of creators and aficionados, and ushering in millions of NFTs in the subsequent half-decade. onchain is the next online

 # Provenance